-The Philippine Institute of Volcanology and Seismology said also monitored at the volcano, which remains on alert level 1, was sulfur dioxide emission.
+The Philippine Institute of Volcanology and Seismology said also monitored at the volcano, which remains on alert level 1, were steam and sulfur dioxide emissions.

-PHIVOLCS said the emission was measured at an average of 656 tons per day on October 13.
+Sulfur dioxide emission was also measured at an average of 336 tons on November 24.

 A slight inflation of the lower and mid slopes since June 2020, and inflation on the lower to mid slopes that began on June 21 “may indicate hydrothermal or magmatic processes occurring beneath the edifice,” PHIVOLCS said.

-PHIVOLCS said that at alert level 1, Kanlaon “is at an abnormal condition and has entered a period of unrest.”
+PHIVOLCS reminded the public that at alert level 1, the volcano is “at an abnormal condition and has entered a period of unrest.”

 The local government units and the public were also strongly reminded about the ban on the entry into the 4-kilometer radius Permanent Danger Zone.

-Civil aviation authorities should advise pilots against flying close to the volcano’s summit, PHIVOLCS said.
+Civil aviation authorities were advised to caution pilots against flying close to the volcano’s summit.

 “PHIVOLCS is closely monitoring Kanlaon Volcano’s activity and any new development will be relayed to all concerned,” PHIVOLCS said.